Lately for me Facebook has seemed like one big mind fuck. Let me explain.

 So now I’m mentally back in high school, unsure of myself and hoping I measure up.
 I want to be liked of course.
 But I think I’m also into being the non-conformist, the underdog, the unnoticed, the lost.
 Whether my friends do or don’t like or comment on my post, I consider the why and the why not.

 Now I’m unhappy with my results and I’m deactivating my account.
 Yep, that’s what I’ll do.
 I’ll stick it to that Zuckerberg fella and DEACTIVATE!
 It’s just a click, and once it’s done I’m liberated.
 Freedom is a beautiful thing I’d say, and it feels oh-so-good.

 Two, three, four weeks later and I’m thinking about those people.
 Those 247 friends I have in the world.
 I miss them.
-Why, I couldn’t possibly keep up with them daily, like I do my sister, right?
+Why, I couldn’t possibly keep up with them daily, like I do my sister or best friend, right?
 That sounds like a full time job.
 So, no. I decide I want to get back the updates on daily activities, the photos, the ramblings and the like.
 I’m logging in, and now I’m back, right in the thick of it.
 And for some time I’ll be even more popular than before because I’ll have been missed.
 Yes, now that’s gratifying.